kc34251/OpenMetrics/assessments/projects/OpenMetrics/self-assessment.md

 ## Self-assessment use

-In this project, users will be able to be exporter or uploaders to access or upload the information and libraries into the cloud-native resources.
+In this project, Users can access the cloud-native resource by downloading as exporters or posting as uploader in the libraries.
 This project is based on the Prometheus and will use the ABNF requirements.
 If any of the requirements on Open Metrics conflict with the ABNF requirements, users should take the ABNF requirements as first priority.
 To find detailed requirements for users under the Open Metrics, please refer to https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md.
 In this documentation, users will be able to check all the rules and requirements.
 Moreover, Default port allocations have a requirement for users as well, users can refer to https://github.com/prometheus/prometheus/wiki/Default-port-allocations  for detailed instructions on each default port allocation instruction.

 ## Security functions and features

-Security in this project includes two different parts: within OpenMetrics and outside OpenMetrics.
 Users need to exclude the Security management outside the OpenMetrics, and exporters need to make decisions and develop their own way of designing the Security check.

 For outside OpenMetrics Security, implementors MAY choose to offer authentication, authorization, and accounting; if they so choose, this SHOULD be handled outside of OpenMetrics.